Update: The Canary All-In-One is now called the Canary Pro, but there were no changes to the product itself.

 Unfortunately, the Nest Cam IQ has no local storage options, and its cloud storage options are pretty pricey- while 30 days of cloud storage for the Canary costs $9.99, it would cost $30 with the Nest Cam IQ.
 Clearly, the All-In-One has super storage options, although neither camera is ideal in this respect.

 Both cameras have awesome integrations with Amazon Alexa and Google Assistant, no surprise as Google owns Nest.
 The Nest Cam IQ wins by a hair over the Canary All-In-One, however, for its integration with Philips-Hue lightbulbs.
-The Nest triumphs again for including person detection with its camera, and offering “familiar face alerts” with its monthly subscription.
+Like the All-In-One, the Nest includes person detection with its camera, but it takes it a step further offering “familiar face alerts” with its monthly subscription.

 These are both great cameras and very convenient to set up, so the choice will really hinge on your personal preferences.
 To learn more, read our full review of the Nest Cam IQ.